RyotaSa/Linux-Server-Configuration/README.md

 2. Open Git Bush on pem file location
 3. Log in to the server by SSH:
 ` ssh user@PublicIP -i pemfile name `
-For instance ` ssh ubuntu@13.231.15.252 -i LightsailDefaultPrivateKey-ap-northeast-1.pem `
+For instance ` ssh ubuntu@52.193.200.99 -i LightsailDefaultPrivateKey-ap-northeast-1.pem `
+we change port after that.

 **Updating your server**
 Once you connect using SSH, you can see ubuntu black screen server.